 Turning Point 2 – Starting a café business

 My wife Georgie and I started our first café and catering business in 2003.
 This drove me to gain a much stronger, hands-on understanding and use of marketing tools, techniques and mindset.
 It also provided interesting insights into the daily lives of ordinary (and extraordinary people) and how we do simple, little things to make these better.
 Making coffee helps!

 Turning Point 3 – Getting fit

 Catholic guilt got the better of me when Georgie took up running and I was doing no exercise – at all.
 What helped us most was having a goal to work toward (HBF 12km Run for a Reason) and the support of each other through the pain of training!
 Our first attempt at the HBF was an epic fail.
 I ended up injured with a broken leg, Georgie had a broken butt – well, hammy strain to be precise!
-Three years on I’m 20kg lighter, have completed 2 x HBF runs, the City to Surf and we went on to do the Run Melbourne Half Marathon.
+Five years on I’m 20kg lighter, have completed 4 x HBF runs, the City to Surf and 4 x Half Marathons.

 Why am I sharing this with you?

-And for you to look at how you can use the Turning Points exercise with your own clients.
+And for you to look at how you can use the Turning Points exercise with your own team or clients.

 PS – If you’re not currently on my email list, get in touch and I’ll send you a facilitation template that incorporates Turning Points as part of a group review and planning workshop.